CinTheDev/ThermalCamera/README.md

 Choose **gcc-arm-10.2-2020.11-x86_64-arm-none-linux-gnueabihf.tar.xz** and extract it to /opt.

 Finally, run `cargo clean` inside thermal-camera/ (if there's some build files already), and run a build task from VSCode to verify the configuration (e.g. "Run manual test").
 If VSCode somehow doesn't work, just run `./scripts/manual_test.sh` from the project's root directory.

-## Hardware setup & Used pins

-### MLX Thermal Camera

-The MLX module is connected to Raspberry Pi GPIO in the following fashion:

-- [Camera Pin] > [Raspi Pin]
-- VIN > 5V (Pin 2)
-- GND > Ground (Any Pin equal or above Pin 30)
-- SCL > Pin 3 (I2C SCL)
-- SDA > Pin 2 (I2C SDA)

-### Display Pins

-Since some Pins are used by the MLX, we cannot put the Display directly on the Raspberry Pi, we have to manually connect the pins with jumper wires.

-Also, the display, by documentation, occupies every power pin on the raspi.
-This is a problem since the MLX needs one power pin for itself.
-I have discovered that keeping **Pin 2 disconnected** won't affect the display.
-That way we have a free power pin for the MLX.

-Use the display guide mentioned above in Display Setup to connect the relevant pins.
-The pins are listed on the bottom of the page.